facebookresearch/sam2/README.md

 ## Training SAM 2

 You can train or fine-tune SAM 2 on custom datasets of images, videos, or both.
 Please check the training [README](training/README.md) on how to get started.

+## Web demo for SAM 2

+We have released the frontend + backend code for the SAM 2 web demo (a locally deployable version similar to https://sam2.metademolab.com/demo).
+Please see the web demo [README](demo/README.md) for details.

 ## License